- Oops!Something went wrong.Please try again later.

-Nelnet's upcoming dividend is US$0.18 a share, following on from the last 12 months, when the company distributed a total of US$0.72 per share to shareholders.
-Based on the last year's worth of payments, Nelnet has a trailing yield of 1.1% on the current stock price of $65.91.
-We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
-As a result, readers should always check whether Nelnet has been able to grow its dividends, or if the dividend might be cut.
+Nelnet's upcoming dividend is US$0.22 a share, following on from the last 12 months, when the company distributed a total of US$0.88 per share to shareholders.
+Based on the last year's worth of payments, Nelnet stock has a trailing yield of around 1.3% on the current share price of $70.27.
+Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
+That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.

 Companies that pay out less in dividends than they earn in profits generally have more sustainable dividends.
 The lower the payout ratio, the more wiggle room the business has before it could be forced to cut the dividend.

 When earnings decline, dividend companies become much harder to analyse and own safely.
 If earnings fall far enough, the company could be forced to cut its dividend.
 With that in mind, we're discomforted by Nelnet's 9.3% per annum decline in earnings in the past five years.
 When earnings per share fall, the maximum amount of dividends that can be paid also falls.

 Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
 Nelnet has delivered an average of 12% per year annual increase in its dividend, based on the past 10 years of dividend payments.

 From a dividend perspective, should investors buy or avoid Nelnet?
 Earnings per share have shrunk noticeably in recent years, although we like that the company has a low payout ratio.
 This could suggest a cut to the dividend may not be a major risk in the near future.
 It might be worth researching if the company is reinvesting in growth projects that could grow earnings and dividends in the future, but for now we're on the fence about its dividend prospects.